Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA across all league pitching staffs (3.80).
+- The Guardians' 3.80 team ERA ranks fourth across all league pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (122 total, one per game).
+- Guardians pitchers combine to give up 122 home runs (one per game), the second-fewest in baseball.

-- Curry gets the start for the Guardians, his sixth of the season.
-He is 3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched.
+- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
+He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.

-- In his most recent appearance on Friday, the righty went five innings against the Tampa Bay Rays, giving up five earned runs while surrendering six hits.
+- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.

-- The 25-year-old has put up an ERA of 3.39, with 6 strikeouts per nine innings, in 30 games this season.
-Opposing hitters have a .240 batting average against him.
+- The 24-year-old has an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.